Oldest black hole discovered dating back to 470 million years after the Big Bang

 Even more astounding to scientists, this black hole is a whopper — 10 times bigger than the black hole in our own Milky Way.

-It’s believed to weigh anywhere from 10% to 100% the mass of all the stars in its galaxy.
-That is nowhere near the miniscule ratio of the black holes in our Milky Way and other nearby galaxies, scientists said.
+It’s believed to weigh anywhere from 10% to 100% the mass of all the stars in its galaxy, said lead author Akos Bogdan of the Harvard-Smithsonian Center for Astrophysics.
+That is nowhere near the miniscule ratio of the black holes in our Milky Way and other nearby galaxies — an estimated 0.1%, he noted.

-“It’s just really early on in the universe to be such a behemoth,” said Yale University’s Priyamvada Natarajan, who took part in the study published in Nature Astronomy.
+“It’s just really early on in the universe to be such a behemoth,” said Yale University’s Priyamvada Natarajan, who took part in the study published in the journal Nature Astronomy.
+A companion article appeared in the Astrophysical Journal Letters.
+“It’s astounding how this thing actually is sitting in place already with its galaxy so early on in the universe.”

+The researchers believe the black hole formed from colossal clouds of gas that collapsed in a galaxy next door to one with stars.
+The two galaxies merged, and the black hole took over.

+The fact that Chandra detected it via X-ray confirms “without a doubt that it is a black hole,” according to Natarajan.
+With X-rays “you’re actually capturing the gas that is being gravitationally pulled into the black hole, sped up and it starts glowing in the X-rays,” she said.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.